 - You will lie on your side with your knees pulled up toward the chest, and chin tucked downward.
 Sometimes the test is done sitting up, but bent forward.

 - After the back is cleaned, the health care provider will inject a local numbing medicine (anesthetic) into the lower spine.

 - A spinal needle will be inserted.

-- Once the needle is in position, the CSF pressure is measured and a sample of 1 to 10 mL of CSF is collected.
+- Once the needle is in position, and after the CSF pressure is measured, a sample of 1 to 10 milliliters (mL) of CSF is collected in 4 vials.